Non-Equilibrium Dynamics of Hard Spheres in the Fluid, Crystalline, and Glassy Regimes: Event-Driven Molecular Dynamics

 Our study requires the use of two distinct but related codes, corresponding to preparing initial conditions and evolving the system in time, respectively.
 We offer a brief summary of both simulation methods here.

 For dynamics, we follow \textcite{smallenburg2022efficient} (and the references therein) and implement an efficient event-driven molecular dynamics (EDMD) code, which propagates the spheres along Newtonian trajectories in time with high accuracy, and which leverages a cell list and an event calendar for rapid determination of updates to the system \cite{githubrepo}.
 For studies of crystallization, glassy dynamics, and more generally non-equilibrium dynamics at high density, having a highly efficient algorithm is essential, as it is not uncommon to perform simulations with millions or even billions of time steps.
 We therefore dedicate a discussion to our implementation details, although it closely follows established procedures in the literature.
+(Experienced practitioners may therefore safely skim this section, or even skip it altogether.)
 We note that our code is highly accurate, with momentum and kinetic energy being conserved to machine precision over hundreds of millions of steps.

 In EDMD, the particles are moved along Newtonian trajectories.
 For the hard sphere interaction, this means the particles move along linear paths with constant velocities until a collision occurs.
 The collision dynamics can be implemented using the following simple rule, which follows from kinetic energy and momentum conservation.